albertojuanL/kafkajs-buffer/README.md

   onBatchDeliverd: () => {}, // Callback confirmation when a batch is delivered to Kafka.
   onSendError: (err) => {}, // Callback with error when the messages are tried to be sent after a poll and fail
   messageAcks: -1, // Control the number of required acks (https://kafka.js.org/docs/producing)
-  responseTimeout: 30000, // The time to wait a response in ms (https://kafka.js.org/docs/producing)
+  responseTimeout: 30000, // The time to wait a from response from Kafka, in ms (https://kafka.js.org/docs/producing)
   messageCompression: CompressionTypes.None, // Compression codec (https://kafka.js.org/docs/producing)
 };
 ```